 - 1. This assessment tool is to help the student recognize and/or evaluate potential problem areas that in turn may have influenced their performance on the examination(s). - 2.
 Adequate documentation by the instructor allows for verification that student needs are being met. - 3.
 These questions will possibly reveal the student's potential impediments to successfully pass an examination and in turn being successful on NCLEX. - 4.
 It will ensure that students, who want help, will receive help. - 5.
-Students who have poor study skills will benefit. - 6.
+Students who have poor study skills will receive guidance to improve their skills. - 6.
 Students who have difficulty focusing may learn coping skills and can be referred to those who may help with those situations.